The biggest goal I have is to be more kind, more understanding, more flexible, and more effective with my teaching.

 What else could this mean? - Tony Robbins

 What a great question with so many possibilities.
-The question is given in the context of relationships.
+The problem lies in the context of relationships.
 Do people mean to make us mad with their words and actions?
 Or are we giving meaning to their words based on past experiences?

 Have you ever found yourself so sure you were "right?"
 You had yourself convinced, and you were not willing to back down.
 How dare they disrespect you that way!
 How dare they speak to you that way!